 Initiated by James Campbell (Artistic Director, Festival of the Sound) and Mark Fewer (Artistic Director, Stratford Summer Music), July in January is an online video chamber music festival born out of the desire to connect to audiences outside of the summer festival season.

-The first annual July in January features 11 wonderful concerts shared by the following Ontario arts organizations:
+The second annual July in January features 11 wonderful concerts shared by the following arts organizations:

 Festival of the Sound (Parry Sound, Artistic Director: James Campbell)